 2.5 Procedure for Data Analysis

-Data collected through the quantitative process were collated and analyzed using descriptive statistics, including simple percentages, means, standard deviations and chart, to summarize the demographic characteristics and key response patterns of the selected respondents.
+Data collected through the quantitative process were collated and analysed using descriptive statistics, including simple percentages, means, standard deviations, and charts, to summarise and analyse the demographic characteristics and key response patterns of the selected respondents.
 Qualitative data obtained from interviews and classroom observations were analyzed using thematic analysis to identify recurring reports, opinions and patterns related to instructional culture and curriculum implementation.

 3. results and discussion